HealthInfo Canterbury

 Kidney cancer (also called renal cancer) happens when the cells in the kidney become abnormal and grow into a tumour.
 It's most common in people over 60.

-If you do have symptoms, they can include feeling unwell, being tired, losing your appetite, having a fever, and sweating heavily – especially at night.
+If you do have symptoms, they can include feeling unwell, being tired, losing your appetite, having a fever and sweating heavily – especially at night.

-We don't know what causes most kidney cancer.
+We do not know what causes most kidney cancer.
 But there are a few things that may increase your risk, such as getting older, smoking, high blood pressure and being overweight.
 Men are more likely to get kidney cancer than women.
 A family history of kidney cancer and some rare genetic disorders also increase the risk.

 Maintaining a healthy weight, not smoking and having good blood pressure can help reduce your risk of getting kidney cancer.

-There's no screening programme for kidney cancer.
-If your GP suspects you may have kidney cancer, they'll examine you for any lumps or swellings and ask you questions about your general health.
-They may arrange a blood test to measure how well your kidneys are working and a urine test to check for an infection or any blood in your urine.
-Sometimes urine tests or scans done for something else pick up kidney cancer.
+There is no screening programme for kidney cancer.
+If your general practice team suspects you may have kidney cancer, they will examine you for any lumps or swellings and ask you questions about your general health.

 HealthInfo recommends the following pages

-Information about cancer, support for people with cancer and their carers, and resources to help people living with cancer
+Information about cancer, support for people with cancer and their carers and resources to help people living with cancer.

 Review key: HIKCR-408296